noob-github/Polynomial-eq-calculator-in-Cpp/README.md

 # Polynomial Equation Evaluator in Cpp
-As C++ does not have any inbuilt function to solve polynomial equation .
+As C++ does not have any inbuilt function to evaluate polynomial equation .
 I wrote a code to calculate polynomial equation at a given value of x for my college work .Looking forward for contiributions.

 ## Input format
 Coeff0\*x\*x\*x..n+Coeff1\*x\*x\*x..(n-1)+Coeff2\*x\*x\*x..(n-2)+................+Coeff(N-2)\*x\*x\*x+Coeff(N-1)\*x+Coeff(N).<br>